scale-it/algo-builder/README.md

 yarn run test:watch
 ```

-NOTE: for the moment test watching in `packages/algob` not stable because of tear down issues in some test suites.
-We advise to not use test watcher in `packages/algob`.
+NOTE: For the moment test watching in `packages/algob` is not stable because of tear down issues in some test suites.
+We advise to **not use** test watcher in `packages/algob`.